Deadly gun attack in eastern Ukraine shakes fragile Geneva accord

 In the days when Yanukovich was clinging to power in Kiev, Berkut members are alleged to have been responsible for shooting dead dozens of protesters.
 Their unit was disbanded, and some of them have joined the pro-Russian separatists.

-The eastern activists want guarantees that they will be given a large degree of autonomy from Kiev and that protections of Russian language rights will be enshrined in a new constitution.
-Acting president Oleksander Turchinov repeated his assurances on Sunday that power could be devolved within months.
+They want guarantees that they will be given a large degree of autonomy from Kiev and that protections of their rights will be enshrined in a new constitution.

-Interviewed in Russian on a channel focused on the Russian-speaking east, he said he was ready to listen to local leaders and immediately appoint regional governors of their choosing.

-Accusing Putin of destabilising Ukraine in order to control it, he said the Kremlin leader was afraid of the example Ukraine's uprising set for Russia and other ex-Soviet states.

-At Easter church services in Kiev and in Moscow, senior clergy issued sharply contrasting appeals for peace.
+At Easter church services in Kiev and in Moscow, senior clergymen issued sharply contrasting appeals for peace.

-(Additional reporting by Richard Balmforth, Natalia Zinets and Alastair Macdonald in Kiev, Dmitry Madorsky in Slaviansk, Alissa de Carbonnel in Donetsk and Conor Humphries and Christian Lowe in Moscow; Writing by Christian Lowe and Richard Balmforth; Editing by Philippa Fletcher)
+(Additional reporting by Richard Balmforth and Natalia Zinets in Kiev and Dmitry Madrosky in Slaviansk, Ukraine; Writing by Christian Lowe, Richard Balmforth and Alastair Macdonald; Editing by Philippa Fletcher)